nickc01/WeaverCore/docs_src~/articles/setupRegistry.md

 ![Create Global Settings Object](~/images/createGlobalSettingsObject.gif)

-Then, take the newly created "Global Settings" object, and add it to the Registry.
+Then, take the newly created object and add it to the Registry.
 You can add it by selecting the feature you want to add in the "Feature to Add" list, clicking on "Add Feature", and dragging the object into the slot:

 ![Adding Feature To Registry](~/images/addingFeatureToRegistry.gif)